stefanpenner/lcc.live/README.md

 Provides me with https://lcc.live/ which is a site that lets me quickly see all the webcams I care about for little and big cottonwood canyons.

-The current iteration is an experiment in go, in memory "threadsafe story", and other explorations.
+The current iteration is an experiment in go.
+It performs commically well, and althought a bit messy wasn't to bad to write.
+Espcially for a go noob.

+If you read this code, be warned, this is strictly exploratory.
+Here be dragons